arktic-dev/arktic/default_faq.md

 [skipped] = This interaction is too complex to be worth transcribing.
 The system will never understand it.

-[prompt] = The audio contains some or all of a speech system prompt.
+[prompt-echo] = The audio contains some or all of a speech system prompt.
 A prompt is anything the system says to a caller, e.g. "Please say your account number".

 ### TRANSCRIPTION RULES (SUMMARY)

-- If you're not sure/happy about a transcription, email me the filename (don't worry about filling up my inbox).
-At the end of a batch, I can search for it and check it myself.
-We go through batches at a rate of about 1/day, so please email it to me as soon as you can, because otherwise I might not correct it before it's sent out to a client.
-The filename is displayed on the transcription page.
-It might look similar to this: 20151125073624x91140.wav
+- If you're not sure/happy about a transcription, add [unsure] to the end of it.
 - Use lower case.
 Spellings should be in lower case separated by spaces.
 - No punctuation or special symbols except hyphens and apostrophes.
 - No abbreviations unless spoken, even common ones like "mr".
 Write titles in full.